dzyla/MRCVolume_viewer/README.md

 Python 3+ / numpy / vtkplotter / mrcfile / easygui (optional)

 ## How to
 run the script via command line or double click the file (windows).

+    python3 MRCVolume_viewer.py --path /path/to/file.mrc

 Script should automatically guess the starting threshold value of the volume to create the isosurface.
 It can be changed with the slider at the botton and the color with one at the top.
 For more functionality coming from VTKplotter click h:

 ![](https://github.com/dzyla/MRCVolume_viewer/blob/master/Capture.JPG)